bfigge1/website-1/content/authors/kreisman/_index.md

 ---
 # Display name
-title: Tim R. Sass.
+title: Daniel Kreisman

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Professor
+role: Associate Professor

 # Organizations/Affiliations to show in About widget
 organizations: